MEET OUR BOARD

 MEET OUR STAFF

-Mae Alfaddaghi is the EISOA Program Coordinator at the Multi-Ethnic Collaborative of Community Agencies (MECCA).
+Mae Alfaddaghi is the Family Support Services (FSS) Program Manager at the Multi-Ethnic Collaborative of Community Agencies (MECCA).
 Mae has a Bachelor of Science in Anthropology from California State Polytechnic University, Pomona.
 Prior to joining MECCA, Mae worked as an intensive Case Manager for system involved youth at the Children’s Law Center of California.
-In this role, she worked closely with older caregivers and found joy in supporting family members from different generations connect.
-Mae also worked with OC SSA to support families with gaining employment and achieving self-sufficiency.
-Mae is an avid volunteer and has experience serving with agencies that support diverse marginalized populations with a variety of needs including homelessness, mental health, food insecurity, lowering recidivism, promoting access to education and community building.
+In this role, she worked closely with social workers, legal counsel, youth, young parents and caregivers and found joy in supporting family and human connection.
+Mae also worked with OC SSA contractor to support families with gaining employment and achieving self-sufficiency.
+Mae is an avid volunteer and has over 15 years of experience serving with agencies that support diverse marginalized populations with a variety of needs including homelessness, mental health, food insecurity, lowering recidivism, promoting access to education and community building.

 Jessica is the Home Visiting Program Manager for the Multi-Ethnic Collaborative of Community Agencies (MECCA).
 Jessica graduated from the University of California, Riverside with a degree in Psychology.
 She obtained a Master of Science degree in Organizational Psychology from Vanguard University.
 Jessica has been in the field of home visiting since 2013 when she began her career as a Parent Coach for the Welcome Baby program in LA County.
 There she worked directly with families of children ages 0-5 and provided them with linkages to community resources, developmental screenings, lactation support, mental health assessments and other supportive services.
 Jessica continued to empower others as a Program Supervisor for the Healthy Families America program, where she provided support to home visiting staff through reflective supervision and strength-based leadership.
 Jessica remains passionate about working with the community and hopes to help expand home visiting services to more families throughout Orange County.